ufownl/lua-resty-mcp/README.md

 `syntax: client, err = mcp.client(transport, options)`

-Create an MCP client session with the specific transport (`mcp.transport.stdio` or `mcp.transport.streamable_http`) and options.
+Create an MCP client session with the specific transport and options.

 A successful call returns an MCP client session.
 Otherwise, it returns `nil` and a string describing the error.

+Available transports:

+* `mcp.transport.stdio`
+* `mcp.transport.streamable_http`
+* `mcp.transport.websocket`

 Available options: